armysarge/ss-minify-assets-extension/README.md

 ## Features

 - Right-click on CSS or JS files to minify them
-- Right-click on folders to minify all CSS and JS files within (including in subdirectories)
+- Right-click on folders to:
+  - Minify all CSS and JS files (combined operation)
+  - Minify only CSS files
+  - Minify only JavaScript files
+- All operations include subdirectories
 - Saves minified versions with `.min.css` or `.min.js` extensions
 - Shows minification statistics (size reduction)
+- Skips empty files and files containing only whitespace
+- Also supports nested directories

 ## Requirements